sendhilg/toy-robot-simulator/README.md

     $ python --version

-## Installation
+## Running the application
 Clone the project from github.

-Change into the project directory toy_robot_simulator and install the application using the below command.
-It is recommended to create a python virtual environment in the changed directory and then install the application within that virtual environment.

-    $ python setup.py install

-## Running the application
+Change into the project directory toy_robot_simulator.

 The application can either accept inputs from the command line or from an input file.

-To accept input from the command line, run the below command from the project directory:
+To accept input from the command line, type the below, press enter and start entering commands:

     $ python toy_robot

-To accept input from an input file, run the below command,run the below command from the project directory:
+To accept input from an input file, create input file with the commands, type the below and press enter:

     $ cat /path/to/input_file | python toy_robot

-Following commands are accepted
+Following commands are accepted at the command line.
 * `PLACE X,Y,FACING` will put the toy robot on the table in position X,Y and the facing direction.
 * `MOVE` will move the toy robot one unit forward in the direction it is currently facing.
 * `LEFT` and `RIGHT` will rotate the robot 90 degrees in the specified direction.